PADI Rescue Diver

 - You must have completed the Emergency First Response course within the last 24 months.

 Please ensure you are fit to dive by checking both forms.

 If you answer YES to any of the questions on the PADI Medical Statement, you will need to get a medical physician to sign the form to confirm fitness to dive prior to any in-water activities.

 Please note: You will not be able to participate in any pool or open water sessions without confirming your fitness to dive.

 How do I start?

-Register for Rescue Diver Online – PADI’s eLearning option – to start now.
+Book the course online and we will register you for the Rescue Diver Online PADI's eLearning option to start now.
 You progress through five knowledge development sections using a web-based system that lets you learn at your own pace through an easy-to-use, interactive program.
 You also have access to an online version of the Rescue Diver Manual for reference during and after the course.

 If you choose our Basic course option, you will receive the full PADI Rescue Course.
 Please only choose this if you have already completed the Emergency First Response course within the last 24 months.

 If you choose the Standard course option, you will receive the full PADI Rescue Course, as well as the Emergency First Response course (a requirement of the Rescue course)

 Payment & Security